vgaessler/whisper_client/whisper_installer/readme.txt

 - Microphone volume cannot be set in the device settings.
 Use Windows settings instead.
 - Device settings can be operated but has no effect.
 Use Windows settings instead.
 - In rare occasions, an avatar loses speaker indication, but can hear and talk normally.
-  This can be fixed with a new login
+  This can be fixed with a new login or opening and closing the device settings.

 Server:
 - The region server and murmur must not be separated by firewalls.
 In order to do that, we need to run Glacier2.
-Glacier2 is not fully integrated yet.
+Glacier2 is integrated but not yet fully tested.
-- All the parcels are running in the same murmur virtual server.
-- When entering a parcel or region without mumble voice, the user can still hear voice from the parcel he/she came from.

 Troubleshooting
 ---------------